arianaroz/comp257-portfolio-2019/README.md

-COMP257/ITEC657 Data Science Portfolio
+COMP257 Data Science Portfolio
 ===

-This repository will hold your portfolio projects for this semester.
-You should customise this README.md file to document your own work - add your name and details and describe what you've done.
-This will be displayed on your Github page.
+Ariana Rozsnoyi
+Repository of portfolio projects for this semester.

-Portfolio projects
+Portfolio projects:

 1. Analysis of CSV data for cycling
+2. Appliances energy prediction data